 You might be so excited by the thought of taking on your new role as a bridesmaid that you may forget to say a gigantic thank you to the bride for asking you!

 Soon you'll find yourself as the life of the party once again.

-Because even thought right now it might feel overwhelming, when it's all over you'll wish you could do it just one more time.
+Because even though right now it might feel overwhelming, when it's all over, you'll wish you could do it just one more time.